CSCI-3308-CU-Boulder/3308SP21_section014_8/README.md

 ## Description
 Our website will allow users to easily plan their ski/snowboard trip in Colorado, by giving them access to maps, traffic, and weather.
 The website will also allow users to track their stats throughout the season.

+## Dependencies
+If docker compose is not working run docker-compose run web npm install